Henriette Sontag: Life

 In 1826, she was engaged at the Paris Comédie-Italienne, where she debuted in the role of Rosina in Gioachino Rossini's opera The Barber of Seville.
-She was also extremely successful in performance in England and Germany in the following years.
-When she visited Weimar, Goethe wrote a poem dedicated to her (Neue Siren).
+She was also successful in performance in England and Germany in the following years.
+When she visited Weimar, Goethe wrote a poem dedicated to her, Neue Siren.
 Around 1829 she married Count Carlo Rossi in secret, after which she left the stage until her husband's financial situation deteriorated.

 In 1849, she was encouraged by the impresario Benjamin Lumley to perform a season at Covent Garden Theatre.
 She proved to have fully retained her vocal powers.
 In 1852, she toured America, and in May 1854, at a literary evening in honor of Mexican president Antonio López de Santa Anna, she made public for the first time the lyrics that Francisco González Bocanegra had written to celebrate the nation (with an Italian musical arrangement).
-A day after singing Lucia di Lammermoor, she contracted cholera, which would claim her life at age 48.
+A day after singing Lucia di Lammermoor, she contracted cholera, which would claim her life at the age of 48.

 Sontag died in Mexico City, Mexico, and is buried in Germany at St. Marienthal Abbey.
 Her sister Nina Sontag (1811–1879), originally also an opera-singer, had retired there as a nun in 1844.